Köln-Buchforst station

 Köln-Buchforst is a railway station situated at Buchforst, Cologne in western Germany.
-It is served by the S6 and S11 lines of the Rhine-Ruhr S-Bahn.
+It is served by the S6 of the Rhine-Ruhr S-Bahn and S11 of the Cologne S-Bahn.

 Location

 The station is located in the north of Köln-Buchforst, next to the border with the district of Mülheim.
 Half a kilometre south-west of Köln-Mülheim station, it serves to connect a densely populated part of the city of Cologne to the network of the Rhine-Ruhr S-Bahn.

 The access to the station is located in Bertoldistraße where it passes under the railway.
 On both sides of the street there are stairs leading up to the central platform.
 The central platform is built at the S-Bahn standard height of 96 cm above the rail and is suitable for barrier-free access to the trains.
 A lift gives access from the street.

 The station has the usual amenities (seating, ticket vending machine) of modern S-Bahn stations.
 Nearly half of the platform is covered by a platform canopy.
 A special feature is located at each end of the platform.
 Since both platforms are on a curve, train dispatching is supported by video monitors.
 Video cameras monitor the areas of the platform edges and the train driver can watch the door-handle areas via three monitors.

 The station mainly serves to connect Buchforst with Cologne Hauptbahnhof.
 Although Buchforst already was already connected by the Stadtbahn to the city centre, only the S-Bahn connection enabled a direct connection to the Hauptbahnhof.
 The local distribution function of the station is also supported by buses, with the bus stop located directly under the station.